The Bankrate promise

 Other cardholder benefits couples might use include trip cancellation and interruption insurance, primary auto rental insurance coverage, purchase protection against damage or theft, extended warranties on eligible items and baggage insurance coverage.

-Best for no annual fee: Wells Fargo Propel American Express® card
+Best for no annual fee: Wells Fargo Active Cash Card

 - No annual fee

-- Zero percent intro APR on purchases and qualifying balance transfers for 12 months, followed by a variable APR of 13.99 to 25.99 percent
+- Zero percent intro APR on purchases from account opening and qualifying balance transfers from account opening for 15 months, followed by a variable APR of 17.24 percent, 22.24 percent, or 27.24 percent

 Why it’s the best with no annual fee

-If you and your spouse need to make a large purchase, you can also save money with the intro zero percent APR offer on purchases for 12 months.
-Just remember, that rate won’t last forever; your card’s APR will reset to the higher variable rate of 13.99 percent to 25.99 percent once 12 months are up.
+If you and your spouse need to make a large purchase, you can also save money with the intro 0 percent APR offer on purchases from account opening for 15 months.
+Just remember, that rate won’t last forever: your card’s APR will reset to the higher variable rate of 17.24 percent, 22.24 percent, or 27.24 percent once 15 months are up.

 Best for groceries: Blue Cash Preferred® Card from American Express

-- Earn a $250 statement credit when you spend $1,000 on your card within three months of account opening
+- Earn a $350 statement credit after you spend $3,000 in purchases on your new card within the first six months.

-- Earn 6 percent cash back on up to $6,000 spent each year at U.S. supermarkets (then 1 percent) as well as select streaming services, 3 percent back on U.S. gas stations and transit and 1 percent back on other purchases
+- Earn 6 percent cash back on up to $6,000 spent each year at U.S. supermarkets (then 1 percent) as well as select streaming services, 3 percent back on U.S. gas station purchases and transit and 1 percent back on other purchases

 - $95 annual fee